 Reading is at the foundation of academic success, and children who struggle learning to read are at a disadvantage throughout their academic careers.
 Unfortunately reading disabilities cannot be distilled to a single, simple cause, meaning that there is no single solution that will be uniformly successful for all children.
 The goal of the University of Washington Reading & Dyslexia Research Program is to understand the factors that contribute to reading difficulties and use this knowledge to design innovative, personalized intervention programs.Donate now! to support our research or volunteer to participate as a research subject.

 The University of Washington Reading & Dyslexia Research Program (RDRP) is looking for children, adolescents, and adults with a diverse range of reading skills, who are interested in participating in research.
 Below are short descriptions of some of our present opportunities for which you may qualify.
 You are encouraged to join our database even if you are not eligible to participate at this time, as we will contact you when new studies become available for which you might be a good candidate.
 You will also be invited to complete additional questionnaires that will help researchers in developing new studies.

 Click here to complete a short screening survey to determine your eligibility.
 If you prefer to complete the survey via phone, you can reach the lab at 206-685-9365.
 If you are under 18, you will need parental permission to complete the screening.
 If you are under 14, please have a parent complete the survey.

-Adults and adolescents with dyslexia are needed for a study investigating relationships between visual perception and reading skills.
-This study involves two visits of around two hours and includes a series of standardized tests of reading, cognition, and language skills, as well as some computer-based games.
+Children with dyslexia are needed for a study investigating relationships between visual and auditory perception and reading skills.
+This study involves visits that include a series of standardized tests of reading, cognition, and language skills, as well as some computer-based games.
 We are currently enrolling for this study!